deblasis/topcoder-challenge-921801de-073c-40d2-8ee2-33f729fd228b/README.md

 They can be generated on the host or inside a container for a containerized build depending on the needs.
 There's also a target in the Makefile to copy the certificates to the host from the containerized builder for debugging purposes.

 ### Worker
-There's a worker service called `ClessidraSvc` (Clessidra is Italian for hourglass) that simulates passage of time, making sure that the ships that are supposed to leave, leave their docks and that the reserved docks are freed after a configurable timeout
+There's a worker service called `ClessidraSvc` (Clessidra is Italian for hourglass) that simulates passage of time, making sure that the ships that are supposed to leave, leave their docks and that the reserved docks are freed after a configurable timeout.
+The service registers itself with consul via the agent sidecar.

 ## Prerequisites